sdalal1/franka_bot_ros/README.md

 2. Within the `ssh student@station`, `run ros2 launch franka_moveit_config moveit.launch.py use_rviz:=false robot_ip:=panda0.robot`
 3. From the workspace containing our packages, run `ros2 launch listen_apriltags aprilTags.launch.xml` to start the realsense camera, rviz, and the april_tag node
     - Before continuing, make sure there are no warnings within the tf tree in rviz and proceed
+4. **** Also in the workspace containing the packages, run `ros2 run CvBridge depth` to start the color detection of the paint locations.
-4. **** Lastly, from the folder containing the desired image csv, run `ros2 run mattagascar iliketomoveitmoveit`
+5. **** Lastly, from the folder containing the desired image csv, run `ros2 run mattagascar iliketomoveitmoveit`

 ## Overall System Architecture and High Level
 ### Packages: